Explore the Best Hotels in Vieux Montreal

 The oldest part of Montreal lines up along the St Lawrence River, and acts as the tourist honeypot for the easily pleased.
 That’s not to say it isn’t lovely, however.

-There’s a brilliant mingling of the quaint and the imposing – with banks and merchant buildings from Montreal’s long-gone era as a financial powerhouse mixing with galleries, cafés and evening options that straddle the line between restaurant and nightspot.
+There’s a brilliant mingling of the quaint and the imposing.
+Banks and merchant buildings from Montreal’s long-gone era as a financial powerhouse mix with galleries and cafés.
+Evening options straddle the line between restaurant and nightspot.

-Many of the city’s best cultural attractions can be found here too – the Musée Pointe-à-Callière does a cracking job of covering the history of the city and French influence in North America, while Cirque du Soleil’s home turf is on the waterfront.
+Many of the city’s best cultural attractions can be found here too.
+The Musée Pointe-à-Callière does a cracking job of covering the history of the city and French influence in North America.
+Meanwhile, Cirque du Soleil’s home turf is on the waterfront.

 Hotel Le St James

 Inside a former bank, the Montreal’s most personality-packed luxury hotel option goes in with all guns blazing.
 Guests at the Hotel St James wait in the chandelier-dominated library, which is full of coffee table books covering everything from 20th century Russia to impressionism.
 Then, once the room is ready, the fickle finger of individualism takes over.
-No two rooms are alike, and the furnishings come hand-picked by the owner, who tends to bring back tapestries and carvings he likes the look of from various exotic locales.
+No two rooms are alike.
+The furnishings are hand-picked by the owner.
+He often brings back tapestries and carvings from various exotic locales that he likes the look of.

-There’s serious attention paid to providing a genuinely luxurious experience – a ten strong team meticulously irons the Frette bedsheets; room temperature, music and perfume are tailored to personal preference; doors have motion sensors so staff know exactly when someone’s inside and don’t barge in for turndown service when you’re in the shower.
+Serious attention is paid to providing a genuinely luxurious experience.
+A ten strong team meticulously irons the Frette bedsheets.
+Room temperature, music, and perfume are tailored to personal preference.
+Doors have motion sensors so staff know exactly when someone’s inside.
+This prevents them from barging in for turndown service when you’re in the shower.

-The rooms on the first couple of floors keep the original wood panelling from the bank, but what once were high-end meeting rooms now have a masculine, home away from home feel.
+The rooms on the first couple of floors keep the original wood panelling from the bank.
+What once were high-end meeting rooms now have a masculine, home away from home feel.

-The XO restaurant is dressed to impress – it’s a hugely decorative, stucco-packed, multi-level power dining monster that could easily pass as a swanky nightclub.
+The XO restaurant is dressed to impress.
+It’s hugely decorative and stucco-packed.
+The restaurant is a multi-level power dining monster.
+It could easily pass as a swanky nightclub.

 L’Hotel